ybupengwang/LM-PCVMNet/README.md

 send the signed e-copy to Peng Wang (email: pwang@ybu.edu.cn) and Pro.
 Tao Li (email: litao@nankai.edu.cn) .
 We will send you the dataset link and password when recieving the data registration form.

+★ The iCVM-900 dataset used in this study was originally introduced in the paper:

+> **iCVM: An Interpretable Deep Learning Model for CVM Assessment Under Label Uncertainty**

+The original iCVM-900 dataset is not publicly released and can be accessed by contacting the original authors according to their data sharing policy.
+In this work, we further extended the iCVM-900 dataset by annotating **13 anatomical landmarks** on the cervical vertebrae images to support our research.
+We only provide the [newly added landmark annotations](https://github.com/ybupengwang/LM-PCVMNet/blob/main/icvmlabel.zip), while the original images are not redistributed.
+Researchers interested in accessing the original iCVM-900 dataset should contact the authors of the original paper.
+We sincerely thank the authors of **iCVM** for sharing their dataset and making this research possible.